 There are various approaches that you can take when it comes to germinating your marijuana seeds.
 However, here’s a look at some of the most effective and popular methods –

 Another popular way to germinate marijuana seeds is with the help of the paper towel method.
 This method of germination involves the use of paper towels.
-Usually, it takes a little longer time to germinate the marijuana seeds when compared to the pre soaking method.
-However, compared to pre soaking this is a safer method as the seeds are not at a risk of rotting as much as they are in pre soaking.
+Usually, it takes a little longer time to germinate the marijuana seeds when compared to the pre-soaking method.
+However, compared to pre-soaking this is a safer method as the seeds are not at risk of rotting as much as they are in pre-soaking.

 Planting Seeds into Soil